spinningtopsofdoom/ClojureWest2016/clojure_west/equality/01-equality.md

 ## We still get 10x performance boost for maps that don't share any structure

-- Current comparison has overhead due to Clojure abstractions (sequences and lookup)
+- Original comparison has overhead due to Clojure abstractions (sequences and lookup)
 - CHAMP comparison is only comparing two arrays